UWPCE-PythonCert-ClassRepos/SP_2019_210A_classroom/_sources/session02.rst.txt

 **Issue:**

 Quite a few folks have changed or added files that they should not have:
- - The central readme in the studetns folder
+ - The central readme in the students folder
  - and extra file here or there
  - etc....